Scan time: 2-3 minutes / Read time: 3-5 minutes

 🛠️ Step 3 — Build only what the data tells you.

-Read the survey for the offer the data is pointing to.
+Read it for the offer the answers are pointing to.

-The shape, the price, and the promise are all in the answers.
+The shape, the price, and the promise are all in there.

 Brooke saw a clear pattern: medieval-bread fans wanting a guided cook-along.